-Also, a custom OS admins to protect the device from the arbitrary execution of code, which delivers protection from malicious code execution.
+Also, custom OS admins protect the device from the arbitrary execution of code, which delivers protection from malicious code execution.
 There are many other opportunities to improve software security with customized OS within the context of hardware and use case.

 Considerations for a Custom Android OS